RedBlizard/Hyprland-blizz/README.md

 ## For the moment please do not use the install script !

-## This repo is intended to be the new EndeavourOS Hyprland community edition
+## This repo is intended to be the new EndeavourOS Hyprland NVIDIA community edition